 Healing Properties and Indications

-The whole plant, especially its root, is very rich in saponins, vegetal substances which, like soap, produce foam in contact with water since it decreases its surface tension.
+The whole plant, especially its root, is rich in saponins, vegetal substances that, like soap, produce foam in contact with water since they decrease its surface tension.
 The main saponins in senega snakeroot are polygalic acid and senegine, two substances that increase the secretions of the bronchi.

-All these substances produce a thinning of the pathogen mucus of the bronchi, making it more foamy and abundant, easing its expulsion and regenerating the respiratory mucous membrane.
+All these substances thin the pathogen mucus of the bronchi, making it foamier and more abundant, easing its expulsion and regenerating the respiratory mucous membrane.

 Senega snakeroot is a purely mucolytic and expectorant plant.
-Its use is recommended for bronchitis, bronchial catarrh, bronchial asthma, and pneumonia, as well as in pharyngitis, the flu, and cough.
-Senega snakeroot also has laxative properties due to its content in saponins and emetic (vomit-producing) properties in high doses.
+It is recommended for bronchitis, bronchial catarrh, bronchial asthma, pneumonia, pharyngitis, the flu, and cough.
+Senega snakeroot also has laxative properties due to its saponin content and emetic (vomit-producing) properties in high doses.

 How to use Senega Snakeroot